aws-samples/serverless-data-analytics/Lab4/README.md

   iam_role '<specify the redshift IAM Role arn from the CloudFormation outputs section>'
 ```
 8. Replace the *<specify the redshift IAM Role arn from the CloudFormation output section'>* in the statment with the value of **redshiftIAMRole** from the **Outputs** tab of the Amazon CloudFromation stack *(RedshiftSpectrumLab)* you created as part of the lab.
-9.

 > Note: The IAM role must be in single quotes

 9. Click **Run Query**

 > Note: You can create an external table in Amazon Redshift, AWS Glue, Amazon Athena, or an Apache Hive metastore.
-For more information, see [Getting Started Using AWS Glue](http://docs.aws.amazon.com/glue/latest/dg/getting-started.html) in the AWS Glue Developer Guide, [Getting Started](http://docs.aws.amazon.com/athena/latest/ug/getting-started.html) in the Amazon Athena User Guide, or [Apache Hive](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive.html) in the Amazon EMR Developer Guide.If your external table is defined in AWS Glue, Athena, or a Hive metastore, you first create an external schema that references the external database.
+For more information, see [Getting Started Using AWS Glue](http://docs.aws.amazon.com/glue/latest/dg/getting-started.html) in the AWS Glue Developer Guide, [Getting Started](http://docs.aws.amazon.com/athena/latest/ug/getting-started.html) in the Amazon Athena User Guide, or [Apache Hive](http://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive.html) in the Amazon EMR Developer Guide.
+If your external table is defined in AWS Glue, Athena, or a Hive metastore, you first create an external schema that references the external database.
 Then you can reference the external table in your SELECT statement by prefixing the table name with the schema name, without needing to create the table in Amazon Redshift.
 For more information, see [Creating External Schemas for Amazon Redshift Spectrum](http://docs.aws.amazon.com/redshift/latest/dg/c-spectrum-external-schemas.html.)

 ## Querying data from Amazon S3 using Amazon Redshift Spectrum